HemaxiN/3DVox2Vox/README.md

 This repository contains the Python implementation of a Vox2Vox model to generate 3D microscopy images containing nuclei and Golgi.

+This is the official implementation of the paper accepted for presentation at EMBC 2022: "Synthetic Generation of 3D Microscopy Images using Generative Adversarial Networks"

 ## Architecture

 We use a Vox2Vox model to generate 3D microscopy images of nuclei and Golgi.
 The generator (G) is a 3D U-Net model.
 It receives an input image (x) that contains the conditions to generate the synthetic image G(x).
 The discriminator (D) is a PatchGAN model.
 It receives pairs {x, G(x)} or {x,y} and classifies as real or synthetic translation of x.